Roid-Wim/How-to-Create-a-Windows-Ultimate-ISO-Create-a-Install.wim-containing-all-versions-of-windows/README.md

 Description : Windows 8.1
 Size : 13,116,079,066 bytes

 aftee you know the Index and Choosed the editiom of windows you wanted to use Type this command in  CMD

 now if you gonna Add Windows 7 and Vista in a Windows 10 / 11 PE Install.wim it will install windows normally but once Windows 7 Or Windows Vista Starts Booting it will BugCheck (BSOD) Witht the Stopcode:0x0000005C (0x000000000000010B ,0x0000000000000003 , 0x0000000000000000 ,0x0000000000000000)
-(HAL_INITIALIZATION_FAILED)Which It means Windows failed while initializing the Hardware Abstraction Layer (HAL) very early during boot.(The Windows PE environment or boot files weren't compatible with what Setup expected) because the Win10PE is trying to boot windows 7 and vista in UEFI mode but win 7 and vista only support LegacyBoot
+(HAL_INITIALIZATION_FAILED)Which It means Windows failed while initializing the Hardware Abstraction Layer (HAL) very early during boot.(The Windows PE environment or boot files weren't compatible with what Setup expected) because the Win10PE is trying to boot windows 7 and vista in UEFI mode but win 7 and vista only support LegacyBoot Not UEFI Frimware Unlese if you do Some Modefications which i wont talk about here